-King and Queen – The current male and female rulers of a given kingdom.
+King / Queen – The current rulers of a given kingdom.

 Kingdom – A regional distinction surrounding all the groups in a particular area with its own set of officers that direct the related individual groups’ officers, support its members and arrange large scale events.
 Our kingdom is called the Middle Kingdom or Midrealm.

 Known World – Designates the collected area of the SCA and its Kingdoms and Principalities.